-Analyze the age range of Angeles College undergraduates with the following chart.
+Analyze the age range of Angeles College students with the following chart.

 Questions About Diversity

 - Is Angeles College supporting students from all income backgrounds?

 Schools with higher than average racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
 Get a better idea of how Angeles College supports low-income students by visiting the Financial Aid Page.